Thomson Reuters Foundation Reporting on Illicit Finance in Africa 2020 (Fully-funded to Cape Town)

 - A mentoring support scheme that will help produce these stories

-- Attendance of a two-day conference related to illicit financial flows in Cape Town as part of the workshop
+- Attendance of a three-day conference related to illicit financial flows in Cape Town as part of the workshop

 - If selected, you will take part in one intensive workshop (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
 The Workshop will take place in Cape Town, South Africa.

-- During the workshop you will also attend a two-day conference related to illicit financial flows.
+- During the workshop you will also attend a three-day conference related to illicit financial flows.
 Being at the conference will allow you access to leading experts on illicit financial flows.

 - You will propose one or more story ideas that you wish to work on within the scheme – we will provide experienced journalists to help you pursue your stories right up to publication/broadcast.